lmjh/doodle-this/README.md

 The ProductImage model represents the images of products shown to customers on the prints pages.
 It has a one-to-many relationship with both Products and ProductVariants.
 ProductImages store an image and the information required to overlay the user’s drawings over the image on the print details pages.

+To preserve database integrity, the Product model uses the on_delete=models.RESTRICT setting for its ProductImage ForeignKey.
+This means that ProductImage objects cannot be deleted if they are in use by a Product, unless the Product is either deleted or assigned a different image first.

+The ProductVariant model also uses the on_delete=models.RESTRICT setting, for both its ProductImage ForeignKey and its Product ForeignKey.
+This means that neither ProductImage objects nor Product objects can be deleted if they are in use by a ProductVariant, unless the ProductVariant is either deleted or assigned different ProductImages/Products first.

 ### Orders App Models

 Four models have been defined for the Orders app.